Patatas Bravas

 Patatas bravas (pronounced pah-tah-tahs brah-vah-s) is a Spanish tapa that coats fried or roasted potatoes in spicy and smoky salsa bravas (a tomato-based sauce with a kick).
 The name roughly translates to “fierce potatoes,” a nod to the dish’s spicy and saucy nature.

 The duo of flavorful sauce and crispy-on-the-outside, fluffy-on-the-inside potatoes form the perfect union.
 Every bite is comforting, smoky, savory, and has just the right amount of heat.
 I like to serve mine with a generous drizzle of garlic aioli for a velvety garlic finish.
-It really compliments the potatoes and the salsa bravas.
+It perfectly balances the crispy potatoes and bold salsa bravas.

-This is the type of dish that transforms a simple ingredient, potatoes, into something bold and delicious.
-Try it for a cozy tapas night, a casual dinner, or a celebration.
+This is the kind of dish that takes humble potatoes and turns them into something bold, crispy, and downright irresistible, just like my crispy smashed potatoes!
+I love making patatas bravas for a cozy tapas night, a laid-back dinner, or even a special celebration.

 Ingredients and Substitutions